Kan-Dapaah’s caution on Judicial bias vindicates NDC – Amaliba

 He added “Most of the governance institutions have been politicised.
 I give the example of the Judiciary.
 It is only in Ghana that a Supreme Court will make a decision that a birth certificate is not proof of citizenship”.

-Mr. Mahama also referenced research by his former executive secretary and lawyer Raymond Atuguba who argued that judges, in crucial political cases, rule based on their party lines.
+Mr Mahama also referenced a research by his former executive secretary and lawyer Raymond Atuguba who argued that judges, in crucial political cases, rule based on their party lines.

-“There are many such funny judgments that have been given.
-I remember at one time, our colleague Professor Raymond Atuguba said that from research he had done, judges turn to give their judgments in favour of the political party or leader that appointed them.
+“There are many such funny judgements that have been given.
+I remember at one time, our colleague Professor Raymond Atuguba said that from research he had done, judges turn to give their judgements in favour of the political party or leader that appointed them.

 “He was subjected to such a whirlwind of indignation by the Judiciary, but if you bring it down to what is happening today, and you look at it and see who appointed who, you will find that there was some truth in the research.